Central Avenue

 Angels Walk Central Avenue takes you along its main corridor, introducing you to many of the people and places that helped to distinguish this community as the center of Black life in Los Angeles.
 You’ll walk past three Paul R. Williams-designed buildings: Second Baptist Church, the 28th Street YMCA, and Angelus Funeral Home.
 You’ll meet United Nation’s diplomat Ralph J. Bunche, publisher and activist Charlotta Bass, music impresario John Dolphin, and L.A.’s first credentialed African American librarian Miriam Matthews.
 You’ll learn about the bustling jazz scene and the many clubs that lined the Avenue.
 And as you walk, you can stop to enjoy authentic Central American and Mexican cuisine, as well as the 27th Street Bakery’s famous sweet potato pie, which has been locally baked since the 1930s.

-Please Note: Printed guidebooks are still available for this walk.
+Please Note: Printed guidebooks are no longer available for this walk.
+Please see PDF downloads below.

 This walk was completed in 2020.